-America’s Dangerous Obsession With Innocence
+Not That Innocent

 A broadening of focus may do some good, beyond the possibility of innocent inmates on death row to other unjust outcomes.
 In a 2010 article in the University of Pennsylvania Journal of Law and Social Change, the Georgetown Law Professor Abbe Smith noted the similarities between the innocent and the “not-quite-so-innocent,” those whose cases were unfairly adjudicated or wrongly decided, though the client was still in some sense culpable:

 Examples of the not-quite-so-innocent run the gamut.
 There are criminal defendants who are guilty of something but not the worst thing they are charged with.
 There are defendants who are guilty of something other than what they are charged with.
 There are defendants who committed the crime charged but with significant mitigating or extenuating circumstances.
-There are defendants who committed the crime but they had never done anything like this before, they lost control in a trying situation.
-There are defendants who committed the crime and it is no wonder in view of how they came into the world and what they endured after.
+There are defendants who committed the crime, but they had never done anything like this before; they lost control in a trying situation.
+There are defendants who committed the crime and it is no wonder, in view of how they came into the world and what they endured after.

 Robert Dunham, the executive director of the Death Penalty Information Center, concurred.
 “There are so many other things that can constitute a wrongful conviction” aside from the conviction of a person not remotely involved in the crime they were charged with, he told me.
 “It is a wrongful conviction when someone is convicted and they haven’t committed a crime at all.
 But it’s also a wrongful conviction when they’re sentenced to death based on false evidence,” or when they’re convicted of crimes or degrees of crimes more severe than the ones they’re responsible for.